 This confidence manifests in subtle but powerful ways:

-- Cleaner execution because the fundamentals are automatic
+- Cleaner execution: the fundamentals are automatic

 The Long Game Advantage